 At 26 inches long, the NTG100H will fit inside any barrel of 0.2 calibre and above.
 To view the barrel wall, you can attach the mirror head, but there is a locking collar needed for this which is easily misplaced (though two spare mirror heads are included, which seems generous).

-With 12 built-in lights, this versatile but pricey videoscope has an exceptionally long, strong fiberglass core which packs away into a spool.
+With 12 built-in lights, this versatile but pricey video scope has an exceptionally long, strong fiberglass core that packs away into a spool.

 Images can be recorded as stills or video to the SD card, or output via the analog connector.
 Admittedly the design features what feels like a historic connector – the Mini-USB – but this is a professional tool with a professional price and the cost of a USB adapter is hardly relevant.